SEB-10-Bahrain/seb-installfest-early-2024/macos/README.md

 ### Git Config

-With Git installed, we can now make some configuration changes to it so that we can use it more effectively.
+With Git installed, we can now make some configuration changes to make it a more effective tool.
 Complete all of the following configuration steps.

 Use the below command to add a user name to Git, which will be used to identify your commits.
 Replace `User Name` with a name of your choice.
 Make sure you leave the quotes surrounding your username.
 Keep the name somewhat professional, or just use your name - this will be used to identify your commits on GitHub.
 There will not be any output from this command.